3 (Susanna and the Magical Orchestra album)

-3 (released August 24, 2009 in Oslo, Norway) is the sixth album by Susanna, and the third release in duo with Morten Qvenild as Susanna and the Magical Orchestra, released on the label Rune Grammofon (RCD 2090).
+3 is the sixth album by Susanna, and the third release in duo with Morten Qvenild as Susanna and the Magical Orchestra, released on the label Rune Grammofon (RCD 2090).

 Background

 This is the third album release by the duo, with mostly original songs composed by the two of them individually.
-Joined on a few of the tracks by some of the elite jazz and prog rock musician of Norway.
-All About Jazz critique John Kelman, in his review of Susanna's album 3 states:
+Joined on a few of the tracks by some of the elite jazz and prog rock musicians of Norway.
+All About Jazz critic John Kelman, in his review of Susanna's album 3 states:

 Reception

 The AllMusic reviewer Heather Phares awarded the album 4 stars, and Tiny Mix Tapes reviewer Split Foster awarded the album 4 stars.